 - Share your content plan to help SMEs align with key proposal themes.

-- Provide a past RFP they can use to model the structure of their responses.
+- Provide a past RFP they can use as a guide to model the structure of their responses.

 - Take a first pass at a draft and get their help to fact-check your answers.